US: 2 dead and more than 20 wounded in Florida shooting | DW | 30.05.2021

-Police in Miami-Dade County have said three people opened fire into a crowd standing outside a banquet hall near Miami.
-No arrests have yet been made.
+Florida has been rocked by another mass shooting that left several dead and dozens more injured.
+Authorities said they are searching for three attackers.

-Two people were killed and at least 20 others wounded during a shooting early Sunday morning at a banquet hall northwest Miami-Dade County, Florida, according to Miami-Dade police director Alfredo Ramirez III.
+Two people were killed and at least 20 others wounded during a shooting early Sunday morning at a banquet hall northwest of Miami-Dade County, Florida, according to the local police director Alfredo Ramirez III.

 Ramirez told reporters that three people got out of a vehicle and fired into a crowd standing outside the El Mula Banquet Hall in the town of Hialeah, which had been rented out for a concert.